LolBaum/Emoji_Sound/README.md

 <img src="other/SC_struct.png" width="500"/>

 SuperCollider receives OSC-Messages via an OSC-Listener.
+The OSC-Message is always in the following format:
+-keyword -overall_sentiment_score -negative_sentiment_score -neutral_sentiment_score -positive_sentiment_score -azimuth -elevation

+**Ranges**:

+-overall_sentiment_score: -1 to 1
+-negative_sentiment_score: 0-1
+-neutral_sentiment_score: 0-1
+-positive_sentiment_score: 0-1
+-azimuth: -pi/2 to pi/2
+-elevation: -pi/2 to pi/2

-The arguments from the OSC-message are given to one of four synth-definitions, which are chosen randomly each time.
-The synth-definitions do several things: 1. they create an amplitude-envelope for the sound according to the sentiment values from the OSC-message.
+The arguments from the OSC-message are given to one of four synth-definitions, which is chosen randomly each time.
+The synth-definitions do several things: 1. they create an amplitude-envelope for the sound according to the sentiment values.
 2. they create a binaural encoder and "place" the sound according to the azimuth and elevation from the OSC-message.

 The signal is send to the ambisonics bus.
 The binaural decoder further processes the signal and makes it audible by sending it to the SC-output (default 0).

 ________________________________________________________________________________________________